 Cherry Shrimp Tank

 Cherry shrimp are the most typical representatives of freshwater shrimp species in the world.
-The reason for their popularity is the simplicity, ease, and speed of reproduction, and the brightness of the color.
+Their popularity is the simplicity, ease, speed of reproduction, and the brightness of the color.

 Cherry shrimp are gregarious animals that feel calm and at ease only in a group with at least a dozen individuals.
 Single or few shrimps will hide in the thickets so well that you are unlikely to see them.